Alexander Bublik: Playing style

-Bublik is also known for his irreverence to the sport and casual approach to practicing.
-Bublik described his unprecedented run to the 2021 French Open doubles final as a "pure accident", and explained that he did not treat doubles as professional tennis, but as a way to "make some extra money, hang around, make some jokes."
-In a 2020 interview with L'Équipe, Bublik also stated that he lamented the sport and that the financial incentives were what kept him going: "If there was no money, I would stop playing tennis instantly.
-I haven’t earned enough money, in any other case I would have already retired".
-However, in 2022, he contradicted these statements, saying for Good Morning Tennis that "over time, and it’s been three years since that interview, things have changed a lot and [he] love playing tennis now because [he] realized that’s what [he] wanted to do as a kid".
+Bublik is also known for his irreverence to the sport and casual approach to practicing, preferring to treat tennis and his personal life equally.
+He described his unexpected run to the 2021 French Open doubles final as a "pure accident", and explained that he did not treat doubles as professional tennis, but as a way to "make some extra money, hang around, make some jokes."
+In a 2020 interview with L'Équipe, Bublik also stated that he lamented the sport and the financial incentives were what kept him going: "If there was no money, I would stop playing tennis instantly.
+I haven’t earned enough money; in any other case I would have already retired."
+However, in 2022, he contradicted these statements, saying for Good Morning Tennis that "over time, and it's been three years since that interview, things have changed a lot and [I] love playing tennis now because [I] realized that's what [I] wanted to do as a kid".

+Personal life

+Bublik and his wife Tatiyana Bublik had their first child, a son, Vasily, in 2022.